omarkohl/rationality-freiburg.de/website/content/events/2026-07-17-the-100th-meetup/_index.md

 There will be snacks and drinks.

 We will go and get dinner after the meetup.
-Anyone who has time is welcome to join.
+Please try to join if at all possible — it is a special occasion!

 ![Location (Veranstaltungsraum, Haus des Engagements)](/images/hde-new-building-2.png)